Our home car maintenance guide for lockdown.

 Tyres are the sole contact point for any vehicle and are arguably the most important part in keeping the car on the road, having a huge impact on how a car drives and performs.
 There's hundreds of tyres available all with their own pros and cons depending on what your car is used for but they all have to meet minimum standards to be safe and roadworthy.

 Tyres are also one of the first things a police officer will check when you've been pulled and for good reason as a bald or damaged tyre is extremely dangerous.
-To avoid MOT failiures, crashes or points on your licence there's a few basic checks to make. regular home car maintenance not only keeps you on the road but out of trouble too!
+To avoid MOT failures, crashes or points on your license there's a few basic checks to make. regular home car maintenance not only keeps you on the road but out of trouble too!

 Tyre tread depth: